2 Visionary Storyteller’s: A Deep Dive into Christopher Nolan and Quentin Tarantino’s Cinematic Mastery.

 Quentin Tarantino: The Passionate About Genre

-Genre film is clearly a major influence on Tarantino.
-His flicks are odes to spaghetti westerns, blaxploitation, kung fu, and exploitation cinema.
-Cinema enthusiasts may enjoy the abundance of allusions in Tarantino’s flicks, which range from the blaxploitation nods in Jackie Brown (1997) to the tribute to The Good, the Bad, and the Ugly in Kill Bill.
+It is very clear that Tarantino is profoundly influenced by genre film.
+His movies are love letters to spaghetti westerns, blaxploitation, kung fu and exploitation cinema.
+Lovers of cinema have long been pleased by the often mighty deluge of allusions in Tarantino’s movies, from the blaxploitation references in Jackie Brown (1997) to the homage to The Good, the Bad and the Ugly in Kill Bill.

 AspectChristopher NolanQuentin Tarantino